Yuanzihui0810/GeoSVG3D/README.md

 The rows of `Y` and `S` must correspond to the same cells or spots and appear in the same order.
 Spatial coordinates are internally scaled to `[0, 1]` along each dimension.

 The expression values should be continuous and appropriately preprocessed.
-With the raw count data and spatial coordinates, For the real-data analysis presented in the paper, raw count data are processed by quality control, library-size normalization, and a `log1p` transformation.
+For the real-data analysis presented in the paper, raw count data are processed by quality control, library-size normalization, and a `log1p` transformation.
 STAGATE is subsequently used to impute zero expression values before the resulting continuous expression matrix is supplied to GeoSVG3D.
 The complete preprocessing and imputation workflow is provided in real_data/STAGATE_zero_imputation_DeepSTARmap.ipynb.

 The other main arguments of the fitting function `GeoSVG3D()` are described below.